Coming Back to Your Breath

 A note on nose breathing and jaw comfort

-For these reasons, breathing through the nose — when it is available — is an important foundation for jaw comfort.
+Breathing through the nose — when it is available — is an important foundation for jaw comfort.
 It supports a more settled jaw position, a stable resting place for the tongue, and reduces the need for the neck to drive breathing.

 Nose breathing isn’t always accessible.
-Congestion, fatigue, illness, or flare-ups can all make it difficult at times.
+Congestion, fatigue, or flare-ups can all make it difficult at times.
 This isn’t about perfection — it’s about support and gradual change.

 A simple way to support nose breathing

+One simple place to start is noticing where your lips and tongue rest.
 When the lips can rest together comfortably and the tongue rests lightly on the roof of the mouth, the jaw is usually under less strain and nose breathing is more likely to happen on its own.

 This isn’t something to force.
 If it feels supportive, you might return to it during the day or as part of winding down for sleep.
-If it doesn’t, it’s information — and something to leave aside for now.

 You may find these guides helpful